Table of Contents

 • Reactive

-To configure how consumptions are calculated, rules are implemented in each scheme → Configuration > Meter Data
+To configure how consumptions are calculated, rules are established in each scheme → Configuration > Meter Data

 Scheme Configuration